 Load profiles

-Let’s say a group of plastic manufacturers that operate from 7am-3pm join a group tender with 20 food cold storage businesses.
+Let’s say a group of plastic manufacturers that operate from 7 am-3 pm join a group tender with 20 food cold storage businesses.

-The retailers will price the combined load.
+The retailer will price the combined load.

-This means that the plastic companies (which operate during very cheap times for energy) would be grouped with cold storage companies that operate all day and night (using high amounts of power through the expensive times for energy).
+This means that the plastic companies (which operate during very cheap times for energy) would be grouped with cold storage companies that operate all day and night (using high amounts of power during the expensive times for energy).

 Short validity periods

-For a business to review and sign a contract within a short 2-5 day period, is a tricky challenge.
+For a business to review and sign a contract within a short 2-5 day period is a tricky challenge.

 A report is then issued to the business which needs to review and sign quickly.

-Market timing
+Market Timing

 The top trump card for prospecting is market timing.
-Retailers purchase energy on the market and then add their retail margin.
+Retailers purchase energy on the market and then add their own retail margin.

 A buying group helps reduce that retail margin.
 For example, a buying group goes to market: